Hendrix-CS/csci320/projects/filesystem.md

 To create a file:
 * Create the directory file, if it does not already exist.
+  * To check if it exists, see if inode 0 is in use.
+  * If it does not exist:
+    * Set the bit for inode 0 to 1.
+    * Select its first data block.
+    * Create an inode for the directory, and save it in the inode table.
 * Select an inode number.
 * Select a data block number for the first block.
 * Create an inode for the new file, and save it in the inode table.